kykn6236/mypage/_posts/2020-10-16-HT-work-flow.md

    trailw2.dif.simp := gadd[,mean(trailw2.dif.simp.pl, na.rm = T)] + gadd[,sd(trailw2.dif.simp.pl, na.rm = T)]*3]
 ```

-Now that the scores are winsorized they have a new distribution which is much more normal and the minimum and maximum are much less extreme.
-Despite there being outliers with the winsorized scores, they cannot be normalized further without changing the outcome of our study.
+Now that the scores are winsorized, they have a new distribution which is much more normal and the minimum and maximum are less extreme.
+Despite there still being outliers, they cannot be normalized further without changing the outcome of our study.

 ``` r
 dt.EF <- select(gadd, stroopw1 = stroopw1.est, stroopw2 = stroopw2.est, trailw1 = trailw1.dif.simp, trailw2 = trailw2.dif.simp)